JulianxDev/julianxdev/README.md

 ## Hey, there! 👋
 I'm Julián, a 19 years junior developer from Colombia!

-- 👨‍💻 Studying of Software Engineering
+- 👨‍💻 Studying Software Engineering
 - 🎓 Graduate of Software Development Technologist

 ## Skills